HEAVY METAL DETOX

 -

 A challenge or provocation test correlates best with the body burden of heavy metals.
-It is done by collecting urine for 6 hours after taking a chelating agent like DMSA, DMPS or EDTA.
+It is done by collecting urine for 6 hours after taking a chelating agent like DMSA.

 Heavy Metal Detoxification is done through